restimel/selectic/doc/dynamic.md

 * **offsetItem** (`number`): Only options from this index should be returned.
 * **pageSize** (`number`): The maximum number of options to be returned.

-The return should be a promise which resolves with an object containing 2 attributes:
+The return should be a promise which resolve with an object containing 2 attributes:

 * **total** (`number`): The total number of options that can be fetched (depending on the search).
 This information is important to display the correct length of the scroll bar and to let selectic know if there are more options to fetch.
 * **result** (`Options[]`): The list of options which match the request.

 ### getItemsCallback

-This callback should return option information from an id list.
+This callback should return options information from an id list.
 This is used to display correctly the initial selected options.

 There is only one argument:

 * ids (`OptionId[]`): list of options id.

-The return should be a promise which resolve with an array of `Options`.
+the return should be a promise which resolve with an array of `Options`.

 ### Example